 What's happened

 Ghislaine Maxwell, serving a 20-year sentence for sex trafficking, filed a habeas petition claiming new evidence shows her trial was flawed due to constitutional violations.
-The move comes ahead of the planned release of Epstein-related investigation files, which could impact her case.
+The move coincides with the planned release of Epstein investigation files, which could impact her case.
+The story is current as of Thu, 25 Dec 2025.

 What's behind the headline?